shawnhung0714/blockchainhomework/homework2.md

 + iOS Touch ID support
 + iOS Push Notification and Android GCM support (require server)

 For some reasons, the official team decided not to completely support BCH.
-They only create a small function to swipe out all BCH.
+They only created a small function to swipe out all BCH.

 ### Bitcoin Cash